-- A. Unconditional admission to the MBA programs (Track I) will be granted to applicants satisfying the following: - All general requirements for admission to graduate studies, including: Baccalaureate degree with a minimum GPA of 2.5, Official transcripts of all undergraduate and graduate work, An evaluation by the graduate program advisor, Completed application with a writing sample, and A satisfactory score of 450 or higher on the Graduate Management Aptitude Test (GMAT).
-This may be waived for applicants who have been awarded Masters / post Masters Degrees, and for applicants who have taken and received satisfactory scores on tests considered comparable to the GMAT (LSAT, CPA, etc.).
+- A. Admission to the MBA programs (Tier I) will be granted to applicants satisfying the following: - 1.
+All general requirements for admission to graduate studies, including: Baccalaureate degree with a minimum GPA of 3.0, Official transcripts of all undergraduate and graduate work, An evaluation by the graduate program advisor, and A completed application with a writing sample. - 2.
+Common Professional Components (CPCs); an adequate foundation in: Accounting I & II Management Information Systems